 Financial Ratios Comparison

-The following table provides a comparative overview of the most recent financial ratios for Ur-Energy Inc. (URG) and NexGen Energy Ltd. (NXE).
+The table below provides a comparative analysis of the most recent revenue and key financial ratios for Ur-Energy Inc. (URG) and NexGen Energy Ltd. (NXE).

 MetricUr-Energy Inc. (URG)NexGen Energy Ltd. (NXE)